HudsonBarroso/stock-market-prediction/README.md

 1. Scrapping the Stock Market data and Technical indicator data
 2. Performing Data Processing on Time Series data
-3. Creating and Training a LSTM Sequential Model on Tensorflow 3.1 - LSTM with Bidirectional
+3. Creating and Training a LSTM Sequential Model on Tensorflow
+  a.
+LSTM with Bidirectional
-  3.2 - Dropout
+  b.
+Dropout
-  3.3 - Callbacks: ModelCheckpoint, ReduceLROnPlateau
+  c.
+Callbacks: ModelCheckpoint, ReduceLROnPlateau
-  3.4 - Optimizer: SGD
+  d.
+Optimizer: SGD

 ## Results